Roger Steinmann

-Roger Steinmann (/de-CH/, /fr/; born November 6, 1961 in Zurich/Switzerland) is a creative in film and theater.
+Roger Steinmann (/de-CH/, /fr/; born November 6, 1961 in Zurich, Switzerland) is a Swiss writer, director, and entepreneur, known for his work in film and theater.

 Most notable is his biopic Illusion Infinity (aka Paradise, 2004), starring Dee Wallace, Mickey Rooney, Timothy Bottoms, Barbara Carrera, Martin Kove, Theresa Saldana, and Lilyan Chauvin.

 In autumn 2018, the production of the farce feature film PhonY was interrupted due to the unexpected death of lead actor Burt Reynolds.
 Since then, the fate of the already to 70% shot farce-comedy, with Elke Sommer and Barbara Carrera as its leading ladies, became uncertain.

 Steinmann turned to the theater and created the two-character farce Win=Win as writer, director and producer.
 The premiere was held in Zurich on October 7, 2022.
 Bodo Krumwiede and Florine Elena Deplazes acted on stage; off-roles were voiced by Christa Rigozzi, Gilles Tschudi, René Rindlisbacher, Heidi Maria Glössner and Bella Neri.

 Steinmann created the stage play, the 'One-Lady-Trauma' Teufelskreis, about the fate of Ruth Madoff, the wife of 65-billion dollar Ponzi-fraudster Bernard Madoff.
 He adapted the play into English as Ruthless - the tragic Survival of Ruth Madoff and produced the London 3 June 2025 world premiere, with a run through 29 June.
 Emily Swain impersonated the title role under his direction.